-The 2021 survey examines student experiences at UT Austin, such as academic and community engagement, evaluation of the major, overall satisfaction, and the continued impact of the COVID-19 pandemic.
-The survey also asks students about backgrounds, motivations, and perspectives.
+The 2021 survey examined student experiences at UT Austin, such as academic and community engagement, evaluation of the major, overall satisfaction, and the continued impact of the COVID-19 pandemic.
+The survey also asked students about backgrounds, motivations, and perspectives.
 Responses will be used to gain a greater understanding of students’ experiences and needs and will help the university better serve students.

 The survey takes approximately 25-30 minutes to complete.

-Students who complete the 2021 survey will be entered into a drawing for a chance to receive a $50 Amazon gift card.
-Recipients are notified via email about how to claim their gift card.
+Students who completed the 2021 survey were entered into a drawing for a chance to receive a $50 Amazon gift card.
+Recipients were notified via email about how to claim their gift card.

 Results are used by UT Austin to improve curricula, increase research opportunities, improve services, and inform policy.
 UT Austin and other participating research universities contribute their survey data as part of a research consortium.
 The aggregated data is used to gain a better understanding of how to improve the college experience.
 When the data is available, it is posted to this page.